-From despair she sets light to her hair and dresses, unscrews bulbs from the lamp holder in order to hurt herself, jumps out of the window and incurs a double pelvic fracture.
-She swallows all the drugs from the medication tray, drinks her cosmetics, lies down on the railway tracks, jumps out of the window again and breaks her leg, tries to slit her veins, tries to die under the train wheels again but the emergency brakes stop the train a meter from her maltreated body.
+From despair she ignites her hair and her dresses, unscrews bulbs from the lamp holder in order to hurt herself, jumps out of the window with the consequence of doubled pelvic fracture.
+She swallows all drugs of the medication tray, drinks her entire cosmetics, puts her body on the train tracks, jumps out of the window again and breaks her leg, tries to slit her arterial veins, tries to be rolled over by a train again but the emergency breaks stop the train one meter before her maltreated body.
 She wants to jump from the balcony, but is drawn back.
-Then she is shifted to the next madhouse, led by Niels Pörksen, the president of the German Society for Social Psychiatry (DGSP).
+Then she is shifted to next madhouse.
+This is led by Niels Pörksen, the president of the German Society for Social Psychiatry (DGSP).
 But nothing changes.
 K.K. tries to kill herself with barbiturates.
-After this failed suicide attempt she tries beating her head on the bathroom tiles until she loses consciousness.
+After this suicide failure she uses beating her head at the bathroom tiles until the loss of consciousness.

-Fortunately K.K. begins to dissociate herself from psychiatry, she starts to despise and hate it, she recovers gradually from the treatment damage and trauma, finds her way back into life and publishes in 2000 her report as a book - a quarter of a century after the beginning of the treatment.
+Fortunately K.K. begins to dissociate herself from psychiatry, she starts to despise and hate it, she recovers gradually from the treatment damage and trauma, finds her way back into life and publishes in 2000 her report as book-a quarter of a century after the beginning of the treatment.

-To summarize the result of this example of medicalization of interpersonal family problems: The patient suffers from physical damage of all kinds, obesity, brain damage, epileptiform seizures, hallucinations, substantial traumatization resulting in detention in madhouses for years and ongoing attempts to kill herself to get rid of the traumatization and humiliation.
+Summarizing the result of this example of medicalization of interpersonal family problems: The patient suffers from physical damage of all kind, obesity, brain damage, epileptiform seizures, hallucinations, substantial traumatization with the consequence of detention in madhouses for years and ongoing attempts to kill herself to get rid of the traumatization and humiliating situation.
+It must have taken myriads of guardian angels to keep her alive.

-And the result of the medicalization of interpersonal family problems for the psychiatrists?
-The problematic teenager is called 'mentally ill'.
-Complex treatments, which appear medically completely senseless and are executed without informed consent, can be paid for through the private insurance of the father and might bring solid incomes to the psychiatrist.
+Result of the medicalization of interpersonal family problems for the psychiatrists: The problematic teenager is called "mentally ill".
+Complex treatments, which appear medically completely senseless and additionally are executed obviously without informed consent, can be brought to account towards the private insurance of the father and might bring solid incomes to the psychiatrist.
 The medical and social consequences of the medicalization are highly visible.